History of the University of Southern California: Athletics

 USC students and athletes are currently known as Trojans, epitomized by the Trojan Shrine, nicknamed "Tommy Trojan", near the center of campus.
 Until 1912, USC students (especially athletes) were known as Fighting Methodists or Wesleyans, though neither name was approved by the university.
 During a fateful track and field meet with Stanford University, the USC team was beaten early and seemingly conclusively.
 After only the first few events, it seemed implausible USC would ever win, but the team fought back, winning many of the later events, to lose only by a slight margin.
 After this contest, Los Angeles Times sportswriter Owen Bird reported the USC athletes "fought on like the Trojans of antiquity", and the president of the university at the time, George F. Bovard, approved the name officially.

 USC joined the Pacific Coast Conference(PCC) in 1922.
 In 1959 PCC was dissolved and replaced by the Athletic Association of Western Universities(AAWU), of which USC was a founding member of alongside California, Stanford, UCLA, and Washington.
 With the addition of Oregon and Oregon State, the conference was renamed into the Pac-8.

 On June 30, 2022, USC announced that they are switching conferences from the Pac-12 to the Big Ten effective on August 2, 2024 along with UCLA.

-World War II and Late 20th Century
+World War II and late 20th century

-During World War II, USC was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.